aadi090204/my-react-app/README.md

 # Build & Deployment

--The project uses Vite to build the React app (npm run build).
+- The project uses Vite to build the React app (npm run build).
--Hosting is done via Firebase Hosting.
+- Hosting is done via Firebase Hosting.
--CI/CD is configured using GitHub Actions, which automatically builds and deploys the app to Firebase Hosting on pushes to the
+- CI/CD is configured using GitHub Actions, which automatically builds and deploys the app to Firebase Hosting on pushes to the main branch.
-    main branch.
--The workflow file .github/workflows/firebase-deploy.yml handles the automation.
+- The workflow file .github/workflows/firebase-deploy.yml handles the automation.

 # Live Demo

-View the live application here: https://my-react-app-e3967.web.app
+- View the live application here: https://my-react-app-e3967.web.app

 # Technologies Used
-React 18
+- React 18
-Vite
+- Vite
-Firebase Hosting
+- Firebase Hosting
-GitHub Actions (CI/CD)
+- GitHub Actions (CI/CD)
-Node.js 20
+- Node.js 20